HenryZh47/lidar-depth-image-renderer/README.md

 1. OpenMP

 ### Building

 1. Install `python-catkin-tools`
 1. Create a ROS workspace and clone our package into `src` directory
 1. Build with `catkin build`

 ### Launching

-We use ROS launch files to run executables.
+We use ROS launch files to configure parameters and run executables.

 1. For sequential version, use launch file `subt.launch`
 1. For OpenMP version, use launch file `subt_omp.launch`